 - Why is my line item behind schedule, or not delivering at all?

-Before inspecting delivery in your mobile app, you need to link your mobile device to Ad Manager to initiate inspection.
-Then, open Ad Manager to see delivery details from your linked mobile app.
+Before inspecting delivery in your mobile app, you need to link your mobile device to Ad Manager.

 - Touch and hold the ad with two fingers to open the debug menu.